emmaoliviamellgren/emmaoliviamellgren/README.md

 ### 👋 Hi, I'm Emma - Frontend Dev in the Making!

-🎓 Currently studying to become a Front End Developer at [KYH Yrkeshögskola](#https://www.linkedin.com/school/kyh).
+🎓 Currently studying to become a Front End Developer at [KYH](https://www.linkedin.com/school/kyh).

 🚀 Looking for LIA in the Stockholm area!